Category: Uncategorized

 In the State of Ohio it is never allowed to burn garbage, materials containing rubber, grease and asphalt or made from petroleum, such as tires, cars and auto parts, plastics or plastic-coated wire.

-When locating your private swimming pool, be sure to follow
+When locating your private swimming pool, be sure to follow these requirements of the Crestline Property Maintenance Code:

 Make sure the pool is located in the back yard or side yard.
+Do not place a private pool in the front yard.

 The swimming pool shall be enclosed completely by a wall or fence constructed so as to prevent uncontrolled access.
 The fence or wall shall not be less than four (4’) feet in height and shall have a self-closing and self-latching gate.
 The self-latching device is to be a minimum of 54 inches above the bottom of the gate and the release mechanism shall be located on the pool side of the gate.